jacksonlanier/Portuguese-Real-Estate-Analysis/README.md

 Geospatial analyses utilized data sourced from [simplemaps](https://simplemaps.com/gis/country/pt).

 ## Folders
-Please explore my Jupyter notebooks, located in the Scripts folder.
-The original data used for this project can be found in the Data folder.
+Please explore my Jupyter notebooks located in the Scripts folder.
+The original data used for this project can be found in the Original Data folder.

 ## Tableau Storyboard
 The results of my analysis can be found online by viewing my [Tableau storyboard](https://public.tableau.com/views/Portuguese_Real_Estate/PortugueseRealEstateAnalysis?:language=en-US&:sid=302D84AB4FF6462FA85ADE4C00F46A19-0:0&:redirect=auth&:display_count=n&:origin=viz_share_link).